gsibaja4/gnsi/pathz/authorization-README.md

 ```

 Result: DENY, both paths are the same length, have the same amount of definite keys,
-apply to the user (not group), so prefer DENY over PERMIT.
+apply to the user, so prefer DENY over PERMIT.

 Example 4